TrueSciPhi logo

 Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-The podcast also points listeners toward related audio from The Ethics Centre and the Festival of Dangerous Ideas, signaling an interest in big questions—power, broken systems, technology, climate, and culture—alongside intimate accounts of personal wrongdoing and moral uncertainty.
+The feed also points listeners to related audio from The Ethics Centre and the Festival of Dangerous Ideas, featuring conversations with prominent thinkers on broader social and political questions.

 Episodes: